ki-editor/ki-editor/docs/docs/normal-mode/actions/index.md

 1. Undo/redo works for multi-cursors as well
 2. The current implementation is naive, it undoes/redoes character-by-character, instead of chunk-by-chunk, so it can be mildly frustrating

+## Filter selections matching search

+Keybindings:

+- `K`: Keep selections matching search
+- `alt+k`: Remove selections matching search

+This is useful when you have multiple selections but you wish to only keep or remove selections matching search.

+For example, if you want to select only the public functions of a class, you can first select all methods of the class, then use this feature to keep only the public functions.

+The search configuration is based on the local search configuration.
+So for example, if you want to match using regex, you should change the local search mode to regex using ' x.